PachecoKaty/Soccer-Stats/README.md

 # Soccer Stats
-This project focuses on obtaining and displaying statistics from selected sports leagues through the 'data-football' API with PHP and Javascript.
+This project focuses on obtaining and displaying statistics from selected sports leagues through the 'data-football' API with PHP and Javascript

 ## Table of contents